Kangaroos are an icon of Australia! These adorable hoppy creatures make up a large amount of Australia’s animal population.

 While it’s often thought that humans are the only species that have a dominant hand, kangaroos do as well!

-Wild kangaroos gravitate to using their left hands for tasks like grooming and feeding.
+Wild kangaroos gravitate to using their left hand for tasks like grooming and feeding.

 Australia has more kangaroos than humans.